cl-library-docs/common-lisp-libraries/docs/index.md

 ## mkdocs

-As a marketing for mkdocs: `mkdocs` is simple as
+As a marketing for mkdocs: [mkdocs](https://www.mkdocs.org/#getting-started) is as simple as

 - `pip install mkdocs # or conda`
 - create a .yml configuration file (or copy and edit!)